 AAPA-PAEA Research Fellowship

-Applications are now closed for the fifth year of the AAPA-PAEA Research Fellowship.
+Congratulations to Bethany Grubb, MPAS, MPH, PA-C and Chris Roman, DMS, PA-C on their acceptance into the 2022 to 2023 AAPA-PAEA Research Fellowship.
 The AAPA-PAEA Research Fellowship is a collaborative PA education and workforce research capacity building program.
 The goals of the Fellowship are three-fold: develop a cadre of PAs skilled in PA education and workforce research, encourage utilization of PAEA and AAPA data to generate research of interest to the PA profession and community of PA scholars, and provide future research mentors for newer faculty to sustain the PA workforce and education research pipeline.

 If you have questions about the process or the Fellowship itself, we are happy to help!
 Just send us an email and allow 2 business days for us to respond.